NPDebs/pre-seeds-research-101/episodes/what-is-research.md

 Research follows a clear plan or methodology.
 You don’t jump from question to conclusion—you walk through the steps carefully.

 2. **Objective and Unbiased**
-Good research minimizes personal opinions or preferences.
+Good research minimises personal opinions or preferences.
 It focuses on what the data says, not what we want it to say.

 3. **Empirical Evidence**
 It uses real-world observations—things we can see, measure, or document—not just ideas or feelings.